umairmd385/dpivot/README.md

     ports:
       - "9000:9000"
     x-dpivot:
-      skip: true    # keep port on the service, no proxy injected
+      skip: true
 ```

-The `x-dpivot` block is stripped from the generated file.
-Docker never sees it.
+The `x-dpivot` block is stripped from the generated file so Docker never sees it.

 ---